EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-Next, let's push some data to our contract.
+Next, push some data to the contract defined.

 ```
 ~/binary_extension_contract $ cleos push action eosio regpkey '{"primary_key":"eosio.name"}' -p eosio